 Kelly’s strong passion for the ocean was ignited at a young age growing up in coastal Virginia where she fished, crabbed, boated, and spent many hours on the beach.
 Part of Kelly’s family hails from a small fishing village in the Outer Banks of North Carolina, where they instilled in Kelly a strong connection to and understanding of the livelihoods of fishermen and small coastal communities.
 Arriving in Alaska during the summer of 2005, Kelly was an intern with AMCC through the Alaska Conservation Foundation’s internship program and knew immediately that she had found her new home.
 Since that time, she has directed AMCC’s Friends of Bristol Bay program and has served as Executive Director since 2010.

 Kelly holds a bachelor’s degree in philosophy and political science from Virginia Tech, and completed graduate work in fisheries policy at the University of British Columbia.
 She received her MBA with a focus in entrepreneurship and leadership at the University of Alaska in 2015.
-Kelly serves on the Alaska Sea Grant advisory committee, the governing board of the Alaska Food Policy Council, the steering committee for the Community Fisheries Network, and advisory board for localcatch.org.
+Kelly serves on the Alaska Sea Grant advisory committee, the steering committee for the Community Fisheries Network, and advisory board for localcatch.org.

 Working Waterfronts Program Director

 Rachel joined AMCC in 2011 after earning her doctorate in cultural anthropology from the University of British Columbia.
 For her dissertation fieldwork, she spent a year living in the Irish fishing community of Killybegs studying rural youth out-migration from fishery dependent regions.
 As AMCC’s Working Waterfronts Program Director she is engaged in research, education and policy work on fishing community sustainability, marine resource governance and rural youth issues in the Global North.